prabhuignoto/react-visual-grid-docs/docs/props.md

 ## height

-configures the height of the grid.
+Sets the height of the grid.
 The height can be specified as pixels or as percentage.
 Defaults to `600px`.

 ```jsx
   <Grid height="600px" />